RealImage/bifrost/README.md

 [OpenAPI schema](docs/issuer-openapi.yml)

-`issuer` signs certificates with the configured certificate and its private key.
+`issuer` accepts certificate requests and returns signed certificates.
+It reads a list of CA certificates and keys from the `CRTS` and `KEYS` environment variables respectively.
+Each variable is a comma-separated list of URIs to PEM-encoded certificates or keys.
+Certificates must be valid Bifrost certificates.
+Certificates and keys must be supplied in pairs.

+Each namespace has its own certificate authority.
+The namespace is the first path component of the request URL.
+Clients must send certificate requests to the correct namespace URL.
-Clients must send certificate requests signed by an ECDSA P256 private key using the ECDSA SHA256 signature algorithm.
+Certificate requests must be signed by an ECDSA P256 private key using the ECDSA SHA256 signature algorithm.

-`issuer` can read its signing certificate and private key in PEM form, from a variety of sources.
+`issuer` can read its signing certificates and private keys in PEM DER ASN.1 form, from a variety of sources.
 If unconfigured, it looks for `crt.pem` and `key.pem` in the current working directory.

-`issuer` exposes prometheus format metrics at the `/metrics` path.
+`issuer` returns a list of issuing namespaces, one per line, at `/namespaces` If enabled, `issuer` exposes prometheus format metrics at `/metrics`.

 #### [Web Application](web) (alpha)